ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-a-shortcut-college/index.md

 Success in tech requires continuous self-learning and adaptability.
 No single course can provide all the knowledge you need for a sustainable career.

 ### Shallow Skillset
-Tech is more than just coding.
-It's about problem-solving, creativity and adaptability.
-Many shortcut-colleges focus narrowly on teaching specific commands/languages/frameworks/etc, while neglecting the broader skills and knowledge needed to thrive in the industry.
+Tech involves more than just coding; it requires problem-solving, creativity, and adaptability.
+Shortcut colleges often focus narrowly on specific tools, neglecting broader essential skills.

 {{< lead >}}
 Give a man a fish and you feed him for a day.